b00tc4mp/skylab-bootcamp-201901/staff/alex-barba/skylab-inn-project/doc/README.md

 * Perfom regular or advance searches of Skylabers.
 * Share hashed urls with contact information of the filteres Skylabers.

 Only pre-authorised Skylabers can register to the network.
-Once they are added to the whitelist, the Skylaber recieves an email letting her/him know that he has been cleard to sign up.
-After registration, Skylabers receives and email to confirm her/his email address.
+Once they are added to the whitelist, the Skylabers recieve an email letting them know that they have been cleared to sign up.
+After registration, Skylabers receive and email to confirm their email addresses.

 Skylabers can: